kubernetes/contributor-site/content/en/blog/_posts/qos-class-resources.md

 **Author:** Markus Lehtonen (Intel)

-QoS-class resources is an [enhancement proposal][kep] to improve the quality of service of applications by reducing contention on resources that have traditionally been out of control in a Kubernetes environment, such as cache allocation, memory, and I/O bandwidth.
+QoS-class resources is an [enhancement proposal][kep] (provisional, under review) to improve the quality of service of applications by reducing contention on resources that have traditionally been out of control in a Kubernetes environment, such as cache allocation, memory, and I/O bandwidth.
 This blog post introduces the concept of QoS-class resources, talks about the plan to integrate them into Kubernetes, and describes what is already possible with the latest container runtimes.

 ## What are QoS-class resources